-Environmental concerns after large rubbish pile dumped
+UPDATE: More illegal dumpings spotted in Fraser Coast

 "The environmental impact of illegal dumping is significant and can range from an aesthetic nuisance to actual environmental harm depending on the type of waste," he said.

 "Residents are encouraged to report illegal dumping to the Department of Environment and Heritage Protection or Council."

-Waste should be correctly disposed of at one of Fraser Coast Regional Council's waste management facilities.
+Waste should be correctly disposed of at a waste management facility.

 If items can be reused or recycled, they will be accepted free of charge.

-Note: UPDATE: A stack of rubbish dumped inside the Wide Bay Motor Complex is one of the latest illegal dumping occurrences on the Fraser Coast.